peterjc/galaxy_blast/README.rst

 Folder Structure
 ================

-There is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, a shared ``test-data`` folder used for functional test sample data, and shared a ``tool-data`` folder used for configuration files.
+Under the ``tools`` folder there is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, a shared ``test-data`` folder used for functional test sample data, and shared a ``tool-data`` folder used for configuration files.

 Testing